DenisGorbachev/narrative-analysis/doc/definitions.md

 Type: a structure with the following fields:

 * bags: List of [bags](#bag)
-* Proof of bags not being empty
+* proof of bags not being empty : NonEmpty bags
-* Proof of bags being less than or equal to portfolio
+* proof of bags being less than or equal to portfolio : bags <= portfolio

 ## Borrowable portfolio